Great Cobar mine: Location and scale of operations

-In the late 19th Century and first decade of the 20th Century, most non-ferrous metal mines in Australia had local smelters.
+In the late 19th century and the first decade of the 20th century, most non-ferrous metal mines in Australia had local smelters.
 In New South Wales alone, there were examples of mine site smelters at Burraga, Cadia, Sunny Corner, Cangai, Currawang, Bobadah, Nymagee, Mount Hope, Girilambone, Illewong, Elouera, and Shuttleton.
 However, some of the larger miners stopped smelting at their mines and established smelting works on or near the coast.
 Examples were the Broken Hill smelters at Port Pirie, the Electrolytic Smelting and Refining operation at Port Kembla, the short-lived Dapto Smelting Works, and the Cockle Creek Smelter.

-At least one observer, later saw the decision to smelt at the Great Cobar mine site as a fatal mistake.
-The trend to off-mine smelting was made more feasible by the use of the froth flotation process, at the mine site, so that only the concentrate was shipped from the mine site to the smelter, and coke did not need to be shipped to the mine.
-However, in 1906, pyritic smelting had been achieved, and Delprat's process of froth flotation was still newly invented and Great Cobar had no operational experience with it.
-Great Cobar Mining Syndicate had smelted at the mine profitably, but Great Cobar Limited would attempt to operate their mine and new smelter, on a far greater scale than the previous owners.
+At least one observer later saw the decision to smelt at the Great Cobar mine site as a fatal mistake.
+The trend to off-mine smelting was made more feasible by the use of the froth flotation process, at the mine site; only the concentrate was shipped from the mine site to the smelter, and coke did not need to be shipped to the mine.
+However, in 1906, pyritic smelting had been achieved, and Delprat's flotation process had only just been applied, and the more successful froth flotation process—the Sulman-Picard-Ballot patent of 1905—was still newly invented; Great Cobar had no operational experience with flotation.
+Great Cobar Mining Syndicate had smelted profitably at the mine, but Great Cobar Limited would attempt to operate its mine and new smelter on a far greater scale than the previous owners.
 Essentially, the mine and smelter capacity would be doubled.

-Great Cobar Limited also inherited the electrolytic refinery at Lithgow, which would refine copper matte and later blister copper from the Cobar smelter, until 1911.
+Great Cobar Limited also inherited the electrolytic refinery at Lithgow, which refined copper matte and, later, blister copper from the Cobar smelter until 1911.